birnstiel/scheintool/README.md

     conda activate scheintool-env

-then call `make`.
+then go into the `scheintool` sub-folder where the `Makefile` is located and call `make`.
 On Windows, execute the command in the make file, but replace the `:` with `;`.
 The resulting apps should be build in the `dist/` folder.

-## Setup
+## Setup Libreoffice

 The `.XLS` file created by the LSF is not in a format that can be read by python directly (otherwise, let me know!).
-Therefore it needs to be converted to a modern `.xlsx` format.
-Scheintool uses Libreoffice for that.
+Therefore, it needs to be converted to a modern `.xlsx` format. `Scheintool` uses *Libreoffice* for that.
 To this end, it will search the default location of the executable `soffice`.
 If it is found, it will be stored as a config file `scheintool.yml`, otherwise it will ask for the path.

-Alternatively, you could first open the `.XLS` file with Microsoft Excel and save it as a `.xslx` file - this can be processed directly without the need to use Libreoffice.
+Alternatively, you could first open the `.XLS` file with Microsoft Excel and save it as a `.xslx` file - this can be processed directly without the need to use *Libreoffice*.

 ## Usage